aidan-walden/megazen/README.md

 ## Request endpoints

     POST /api/submit
+Takes a JSON array containing a JSON object for each download to be executed with the following fields:

+- url
+- password

+    POST /api/submitBulk
 Takes a JSON array payload containing the URLs you wish to download.
-You may mix and match hosts.
+Assumes all submissions have no password.

 All downloads will be output to a directory named downloads, in the same folder as the program executable.
 ## TODO:

 - Support for mega.nz